dmcgits/dmcgits.github.io/mds/ISE102/week3_notes.md

 ## Exercises
 1. Vectors, Arrays
+2. Add a random outcome to the basketball game.
+Our shooter, over time, should hit 60% of their shots.
-2. Work on assessment 1
+3. Work on assessment 1
-3. Week 3 code exercises
+4. Week 3 code exercises
-4. Book code.
+5. Book code.
 Learn random numbers!
 ___

 ## Resources